-MAY 2020 - All Advanced Placement tests are administered during the school day.
-AP registration occurred in October 2019.
+MAY 2021 - All Advanced Placement tests are given during the school day.
+AP registration was in October 2020.

 TOEFL

 The Test of English as a Foreign Language (TOEFL) evaluates the English proficiency of people whose native language is not English.